MichaelFlops/jokrr-Quotrr/README.md

          *add Facebook account ui
          *make sure user is logged in in order to vote on shit

-Live demo version onlin at:
+Live demo version online at:
         http://joker.meteor.com/